urbanas/ThunderLap-Timer/README.md

 ## About

 PhobosLT MultiNode is an advanced lap timing solution for 5.8GHz FPV racing that supports **up to 4 simultaneous pilots**.
-Built on ESP32 microcontrollers and RX5808 modules, it provides real-time lap timing with a modern, mobile-responsive web interface.
+Built on the affordable and widely-available **ESP32-WROOM-32** microcontroller and RX5808 modules, it provides real-time lap timing with a modern, mobile-responsive web interface.

 The system is completely self-contained - it creates its own WiFi access point and serves a web application that works on any device with a browser (phone, tablet, or laptop).
 No additional apps or software needed!

+### Key Hardware
+- **ESP32-WROOM-32** (ESP32 DevKit) - The standard ESP32 board, affordable (~$5-10) and available worldwide
+- **RX5808 Modules** - One per pilot, with simple SPI modification
+- **Total Cost** - ~$25-40 for a complete 4-pilot system

 ### How It Works